Packaging Photography and Videography: When the Box Sells the Product

 Fly By Jing shoots their chili crisp jars at a slight angle with the label facing forward.
 The red foil on the label catches light but doesn't blow out.
 There's usually a small reflection on the glass jar.
 The background is clean like an off-white surface that feels like a kitchen counter or bold-colored for promo shots.

 Partake Foods shoots their cookie boxes at kitchen table height, often with the box partially open and a cookie sitting in front of it.
-Sometimes there's a glass of milk in the background, slightly out of focus.
+Sometimes there is a glass of milk in the background, slightly out of focus.

 For video, olive oil brands like Brightland show the full context: footage of olive groves, trees moving in wind, then a cut to the bottle on a kitchen table being tilted to pour oil onto a plate, with bread nearby.
 The sequence connects the product origin to the usage moment in about seconds.